PhD students achieve Candidacy when they have

 Format 3: Course Syllabus.
 In this format the student creates a course syllabus directed to teaching at a senior undergraduate or graduate level.
 This will be approximately 25 pages long, double-spaced, and will include a rationale for the course (2-3 pages, double-spaced); course learning objectives and goals; introduction to the course (purpose and intended audience); comments on pedagogical activities and approach; detailed description of assignments and evaluation; outline of all the classes with the themes and assigned readings (full bibliographic details).
 A short summary of each reading for each class is to be provided together with a rationale for its use.
 The syllabus should be completed within one month from the time the student finishes the readings for that exam field.

-Comprehensive Exam Process:
+Comprehensive Exam Process

-- Complete each field in sequence:
+- For each field

-- Defend the dissertation prospectus
+- Defend dissertation prospectus